kociumba/kutils/README.md

 - remove block breaking particles (may boost performance, because it fully disables them instead of hiding them)
 - fullbright using high gamma
 - remove F5 "selfie" camera
+- historical item price graphs like in [NotEnoughUpdates](https://github.com/NotEnoughUpdates/NotEnoughUpdates), to open the graph, click on any item in the bazaar ui.
+- image previews in chat, when hovering over an image

+> [!NOTE]
+> Since v0.0.3 any imgui windows from kutils, will save there size, position etc. and restore
+> them on next launch.

 Basically done features 🤷:
 - in game calculator with simple controls (just some ui adjustments left)
-- historical item price graphs like in [NotEnoughUpdates](https://github.com/NotEnoughUpdates/NotEnoughUpdates), to open the graph, click on any item in the bazaar ui.

 Features with weird issues 💀:
 - in game implementation of [Skydriver](https://www.github.com/kociumba/Skydriver) (my cli bazaar data app)